- Manneh marks Bundesliga journey with first goal.

 Leipzig run continues

 Undeterred by his penalty miss, Forsberg made amends later in the game with a superb strike to give recently-promoted Leipzig their fourth win of a thus-far record-breaking unbeaten campaign.
-The triumph brought the Bundesliga debutants up to third spot and while they were not at their best, the ability to grind out victories is a sign of strength the rest of the league cannot fail to have taken note of.
+The triumph brought the Bundesliga debutants up to and while they were not at their best, the ability to grind out victories is a sign of strength the rest of the league cannot fail to have taken note of.
 It also sets up what promises to be an intriguing Matchday 8 fixture at home against a resurgent Bremen next weekend.